chrabach/17.Credit_Risk_Analysis/README.md

 ## Summary

-The models generally become progressively better for this problem case, culminating in a clear best model in the AdaBoost methodology.
+The over and undersampling models tend to hover at 55-65% accuracy, with recall values generally about 60-70%.
+The ensemble methods exhibit a clear break in quality, with accuracy scores jumping to the 80-90% range, and recall rates up into the 70-90% range.
+The most appropriate model appears to be the AdaBoost.